Why Unmarried Couples Need Estate Planning Advice More Than Ever?

 Pensions may include:

-Ensuring correct nominations are in place is a key component of estate planning for unmarried couples.
+Reviewing and updating pension nominations regularly is a key part of estate planning for unmarried couples.

 Life insurance can also provide vital financial security, particularly where one partner is financially dependent on the other.
-Structuring policies correctly ensures proceeds are protected and directed to the intended beneficiary.
+Writing a policy in trust ensures the proceeds are paid directly to the intended beneficiary without forming part of the taxable estate.

 Utilising the Residence Nil Rate Band

-To maximise this relief, wills must be carefully structured.
-Estate planning for unmarried couples should consider how property will ultimately pass to children in order to preserve available allowances.
+To make the most of this relief, wills must be carefully structured.
+Estate planning for unmarried couples should consider how the family home will ultimately pass to children, in order to preserve the available allowances while protecting the surviving partner’s right to remain in the property during their lifetime.

 Financial Planning Strategies

-Estate planning for unmarried couples extends beyond inheritance.
-It requires coordinated financial planning.
+Estate planning for unmarried couples extends well beyond inheritance.
+It requires coordinated financial planning across all areas of the couple’s shared financial life.

 Couples should:

-- Review ownership of bank accounts and investments
+• Review how bank accounts and investments are held

-Open communication reduces future disputes and strengthens financial stability.
+Open communication reduces the risk of future disputes and strengthens overall financial stability.

 Protecting Other Assets

-- Division of assets if the relationship ends
+• How assets would be divided if the relationship ends

-Declarations of trust can record unequal property contributions and prevent disputes.
+A declaration of trust can formally record unequal contributions to a property purchase and help prevent disputes in the future.

 Unmarried couples should also consider: